 2013 – 2016 STUDY

 In 2013, under the direction of Dr. Mary Ruth McDonald, University of Guelph, YREA initiated a three-year biochar research to gather scientific data on the efficacy of biochar amendment in agriculture.
+Results of this study have been submitted to the Canadian Journal of Plant Science and the International Biochar Initiative.

 In partnership with York Region Forestry and the City of Vaughan, biochar urban tree trials were sited in Markham and Vaughan.
 Besides addressing climate change, the biochar research being done on urban forests in Markham and Vaughan will help us gauge the efficacy of systemic induced resistance (SIR) of trees to withstand insects and diseases.
 Through these findings we can assess biochar’s place in the fight against the devastation of Emerald Ash Borers and other pests.